GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/manual-rendering/README.md

 Then you can follow the instructions in this session.
 It is optional and shouldn’t affect the steps below.
 #### Update the base
-When you add new configuration or update configuration under the directory `acm-samples/namespace-specific-policy/configsync-src/base`, the change will be propagated to configuration for all of `tenant-a`, `tenant-b` and `tenant-c`.
+When you add new configuration or update configuration under the directory `acm-samples/namespace-specific-policy/configsync-src/base`, the change will be propagated to configuration for all of `team-a`, `team-b` and `team-c`.
 #### Update an overlay
 An overlay is a kustomization that depends on another customization.
-In this example, there are three overlays: `tenant-a`, `tenant-b` and `tenant-c`.
+In this example, there are three overlays: `team-a`, `team-b` and `team-c`.
 If you only need to update some configuration in one overlay, you only need to touch the directory for that overlay.

-Here is an example of adding another Role in the overlay `tenant-a`.
+Here is an example of adding another Role in the overlay `team-a`.
-We can add a new file `acm-samples/namespace-specific-policy/configsync-src/tenant-a/another-role.yaml` with the following content:
+We can add a new file `acm-samples/namespace-specific-policy/configsync-src/team-a/another-role.yaml` with the following content:

 ```yaml